Q3 2025 Report

 Scale-Ready Startups Lead Private Funding

 Private funding in Q3 2025 was dominated by a concentrated wave of B rounds, with capital flowing into health tech, business software, cybersecurity and fintech.
-Health tech was a key magnet for capital with major rounds closed by Aidoc ($110 million).
-Cybersecurity and business software followed with major rounds closed by Noma Security ($100 million), LayerX Security ($100 million) and Decart.AI ($100 million).
+Aidoc, a Health Tech company that improves patient outcomes with AI, led with a $110 million round.
+Cybersecurity and Business Software followed with significant rounds including Noma Security ($100 million) and Decart.AI ($100 million).

 Here is a list of all companies that raised funds during Q3 2025.

-To ensure comparability, this analysis excludes the $1B Safe Superintelligence round in Q3 2024 and the $2B round in Q2 2025, allowing underlying trends to be assessed more clearly.
+This analysis excludes the $1B Safe Superintelligence round in Q3 2024 and its $2B round in Q2 2025, allowing the fundamental trends to be assessed more clearly.

 Sector Analysis